Log in to WRAL.com with one click using your favorite social network:

 Easley Signs $20 Billion State Spending Plan

-With the stroke of a pen, Gov. Mike Easley approved a new budget Tuesday, which includes a $1 billion increase in education spending.
+With the stroke of a pen, Gov. Mike Easley approved a new state budget Tuesday, which includes a $1 billion increase in education spending.

 At the budget-signing ceremony, Easley focused on how the new $20 billion spending plan will benefit North Carolina's education system.